Anthrocon/www/content/dance-competition/index.md

 You will be uploading your audition video at the same time as your sign up.
 Competitors are responsible for including their music with their video submission.

 - **The video audition should be limited to 1 minute.** If your performance is a few seconds over, we will not penalize you - but any excessive overage of the audition time limit will not count to your scores.
-- **Please submit your video in as high quality as possible**, in MP4, MOV, AVI, FLV, or WMV formats.&nbsp;We also encourage all competitors to submit videos that are filmed horizontally, or “landscape”, instead of a vertical fashion if you are filming with your phone.
+- **Please submit your video in as high quality as possible**, in MP4, MOV, AVI, FLV, or WMV formats.
+We also encourage all competitors to submit videos that are filmed horizontally, or “landscape”, instead of a vertical fashion if you are filming with your phone.
 - **The link to your video audition should be viewable by our judging team** - if uploading to a platform such as YouTube, Twitter or Google Drive, please make sure the privacy settings are changed so that anyone with the link can view.
 - **All songs must be PG-13 censored -** a radio edit “clean” rating in other words.
 Please remove/minimize any profanity that is in your song or mix.
 - **Groups have the option** to have an in-person preliminary tryout at the convention during the Floor Wars Preliminaries panel.
 If your group would like an in-person tryout, please fill out the sign up form and indicate “in-person tryout” in the special accommodations field.
 Please note that this will only be on a case-by-case basis.
 Group auditions will be limited to 1 minute, but will have a larger time allowance for the Main Event.